Peter, King of Hungary: Before 1038

-Peter was born in Venice, the only son of Doge Otto Orseolo.
+Peter Orseolo was born in Venice, the only son of Doge Otto Orseolo.
 His mother Grimelda was a sister of Stephen I, the first King of Hungary; historian Gyula Kristó suggests that he was born in 1010 or 1011.
 The Venetians rose up and deposed Otto Orseolo in 1026.
 Peter did not follow his father, who fled to the Byzantine court in Constantinople; he instead went to Hungary, where his uncle appointed him commander of the royal army.

 Emeric, Stephen's only son to survive infancy, died in an accident in 1031.
 Stephen's cousin Vazul had the strongest claim to the throne, but the King overlooked him and named Peter as his heir.
 On Stephen's order, Vazul was blinded shortly thereafter and his three sons – Levente, Andrew and Béla – exiled, which strengthened Peter's right of succession.
 The King asked Peter to take an oath respecting the property of his wife, Queen Giselle, suggesting that Peter's relationship with his aunt was tense.